 Chausies are exceptionally long for their body weight.

-Their coat is short, so minimal grooming is needed.
+Their coats are short, so minimal grooming is needed.

-As they are closely related to wild cats, they are very active in their everyday life.
-If you are considering adopting a Chausie make sure they have somewhere to let out all their energy.
+As they are closely related to wild cats, they are very active in their everyday lives.
+If you are considering adopting a Chausie, make sure they have somewhere to let out all their energy.

 They thrive on attention so are better in a household where someone will be home all day.
 The Chausie is a great choice as a large cat if you are looking for a breed that is exotic and lively.